On Gauge-Invariant Entire-Function Regulators and UV Finiteness in NonLocal Quantum Field Theory: From Minkowski to Euclidean momentum space

 Inserting these relations into \eqref{eq:loop-integral-Minkowski} and using the standard contour deformation argument, we obtain a Euclidean integral:

 where the overall factor of $i$ has been absorbed into the continuation of the Green's function to Euclidean signature.
-Comparing \eqref{eq:loop-integral-Minkowski} with \eqref{eq:loop-integral-Euclidean}, we see that the factor $e^{-p^2/M_*^2}$ in Minkowski space has become $e^{-p_E^2/M_*^2}$ in Euclidean space.
-The crucial point is that $p_E^2$ is positive and grows without bound as $|p_E^\mu|\to\infty$, so the exponential factor provides strong UV damping:
+Comparing \eqref{eq:loop-integral-Minkowski} with \eqref{eq:loop-integral-Euclidean}, we see that the factor $e^{-p^2/M_*^2}$ in Minkowski space becomes $e^{-p_E^2/M_*^2}$ in Euclidean space.
+For Gaussian entire regulators such as $F(z)=e^{z}$, the safest and standard interpretation of Wick rotation is the following: we define the regulated amplitude first by the absolutely convergent Euclidean integral, and then define the Lorentzian or Feynman amplitude by analytic continuation in the external energies or invariants with the usual $i\epsilon$ prescription.
+Whenever a literal contour deformation in $p^{0}$ is justified, it reproduces the same analytic continuation.
+The most important point is that $p_E^2$ is positive and grows without bound as $|p_E^\mu|\to\infty$, so the exponential factor provides strong UV damping:

-This ensures that \eqref{eq:loop-integral-Euclidean} converges absolutely in the UV, even in theories that would be power-counting nonrenormalizable without the regulator.
+This ensures that \eqref{eq:loop-integral-Euclidean} converges absolutely in the UV, even in theories that would be power counting nonrenormalizable without the regulator.

-The argument generalizes straightforwardly to higher-loop diagrams and to other choices of the entire function $F(z)$.
+The argument generalizes straightforwardly to higher loop diagrams and to other choices of the entire function $F(z)$.
 In all cases, the momentum dependence of the regulator in Euclidean space is obtained by the replacement $z = \Box/M_*^2 \to -p_E^2/M_*^2$ in the eigenvalue relation.
 For example, if $F(z) = e^{-z}$, then $F(\Box/M_*^2)$ would contribute a factor $e^{+p_E^2/M_*^2}$ and would spoil UV convergence; such choices are therefore excluded.
-The physically relevant class of regulators is characterized by entire functions $F(z)$ that decay sufficiently fast along the positive real axis $z = p_E^2/M_*^2$.
+The physically relevant class of regulators is characterized by entire functions $F(z)$ that decay sufficiently fast along the positive real axis \(p_E^2/M_*^2\), equivalently along the Euclidean ray \(z=-p_E^2/M_*^2\le 0\).